-If you save the above code to a file, you can install it on MarkLogic with code similar to the following.
+If you any of the above codes to a file (namefile.xqy or namefile.sjs), you can install it on MarkLogic with code similar to the following.
 This function expects the transform name (which is subsequently used to identify the transform during operations), and the name of the file containing the code as input.
-It reads the file from Ex_DIR/ext/txFilename and installs it under the specified name.
+It reads the file from EX_DIR/ext/txFilename and installs it under the specified name.

-''' // Assume "client" is a previously created DatabaseClient object. // The example also assumes the following context: private static String EX_DIR = "/your/data/dir/here/"; private static DataMovementManager dmm = client.newDataMovementManager(); // Helper function for installing transformations. public static void installTransform(String txName, String txFilename) { FileHandle txImpl = new FileHandle().with( '''

 '''

+// Assume "client" is a previously created DatabaseClient object.

+// The example also assumes the following context:

+private static String EX DIR = "/your/data/dir/here/";

+private static DataMovementManager dmm =

+client.newDataMovementManager();

+// Helper function for installing transformations.

+public static void installTransform(String txName, String txFilename) {

+FileHandle txImpl = new FileHandle().with(

-Paths.get(EX_DIR, "ext", txFilename).toFile());
+Paths.get(EX DIR, "ext", txFilename).toFile());

 TransformExtensionsManager txmgr =

 client.newServerConfigManager()

 .newTransformExtensionsManager();

 txmgr.writeXQueryTransform(txName, txImpl);

+// Or, if you use a servser-side JavaScript module

+txmgr.writeJavascriptTransform(txName, txImpl);

+}

 '''

-For more details, see "Installing Transforms" on page 271.
+For more details, see "Installing Transforms" on page 282.